Conference Program

 SYMPOSIA SESSION 3: Unveiling the Therapeutic Potential: Exploring Redox Signaling from Fundamentals to Drug Targets

-Chairs: Ben Boivin, PhD - University at Albany and Nathalie Grandvaux, PhD - University of Montreal
+Chairs: Nathalie Grandvaux, PhD - University of Montreal and Masuko Ushio-Fukai, PhD, Augusta University

 At the center of redox signaling are oxidoreductive chemical reactions involving low and moderate localized levels of reactive oxygen species and reductants that modify the thiol-side chain of cysteinyl residues in proteins.
 In turn, these post-translational modifications cause a spectrum of structural alterations that allow reactive oxygen species production to be coupled to functional outputs in the cell.
 This session discusses timely and exciting advances in the redox field that highlight the compartmentalization of redox signaling events and recent translational efforts to develop small molecules that target cysteines and other nucleophilic residues.